milkschen/leviosam2/README.md

 ## Usage (ChainMap)

-_We haven't provided conda/docker installations for the software supporting ChainMap (will come soon!).
+_We haven't provided docker installations for the software supporting ChainMap (will come soon!).
 Please visit [the wiki page](https://github.com/alshai/levioSAM/wiki/Lift-over-using-a-chain-map) for more info regarding installation._

-LevioSAM can also perform lift-over using a chain file as the lift-over map.
+LevioSAM can also perform lift-over using a chain file as the lift-over map since v0.5.0.
 Please visit the [ChainMap Usage Page](https://github.com/alshai/levioSAM/wiki/Lift-over-using-a-chain-map) for detailed instructions.

 Quick run:
 ```